Debb1ie/Utter2/README.md

 ## Overview

 This repository contains two companion voice applications sharing a unified design language: **Utter**, a personal voice-to-notes recorder, and **Vocra**, an AI voice cloning and speech synthesis tool.
-Together they form a cohesive voice product suite built around a stripped-back, editorial aesthetic...
+Together they form a cohesive voice product suite built around a stripped-back, editorial aesthetic.

 ---